 - Prepare students.
 “If you are going to talk about something, prepare them beforehand by stimulating their prior knowledge.”

 • Make use of the online resources available.
-“Don’t try to do something better in an evening which has already been done well by someone else.”
+“Don’t try to do something better in an evening when someone else has already done well.”

 I hope this helps.
-If you want to know more about what constitutes good teaching for effective, efficient, and enjoyable learning, you might want to read a book I recently wrote with Carl Hendrick: How Learning Happens: Seminal Works in Educational Psychology and What They Mean in Practice available from Routledge but also via Amazon (US and UK).
+Suppose you want to know more about what constitutes good teaching for effective, efficient, and enjoyable learning.
+In that case, you might want to read a book I recently wrote with Carl Hendrick: How Learning Happens: Seminal Works in Educational Psychology and What They Mean in Practice, available from Routledge and via Amazon (US and UK).

 This blog is based on the book ‘Lessons for Learning’, a recent Dutch language book translation, which should be coming out before the summer.
 The book is a collaboration between Tim Surma, Kristel Vanhoyweghen, Dominique Sluijsmans, Gino Camp, Daniel Muijs, and myself.